 You may move your captain one (1) space North, South, East, or West.
-You may not move in a diagonal.
-An arrow on the Blue Sea card indicates the direction of the wind, and if this location has been previously explored you may continue to move as long as you travel with the wind.
-Moving against the wind requires Tacking (see that section).
+You may not move in a diagonal, and never against the wind.
+An arrow on the Blue Sea card indicates the direction of the wind.

-If you enter a location with an enemy captain, and his ship is bigger than yours, and you're carrying at least two (2) holds of cargo (including mission cargo), he will attack.
+If you enter a location with an enemy captain, and his ship is bigger than yours, and you're carrying at least two (2) holds of cargo, he will attack.

 If you move onto an unexplored space, flip the card face up.
-Regardless of wind direction, this ends your move.
+This is what you have encountered.